mayankpatel202/prep-student_info_form/prep-student_info_form/form-survey.md

 # Basic Prep Enrollment Form
 ### Welcome to Basic Prep!
-Here you have access to high-quality curriculum that will help you to learn JavaScript fundamentals.
+Here you have access to high-quality curriculum that will help you learn JavaScript fundamentals.
 Before you get started, please tell us a bit more about yourself by completing the form below.
 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 ### !challenge